Kalaith/daemon_directorate/README.md

 npm run lint
 ```

+## License

+This project is licensed under the MIT License - see the individual component README files for details.

 ---

-Welcome to your Corporate Hell! �
+Welcome to your Corporate Hell! 🔥

+Part of the WebHatchery game collection.